Matthew Barry

 • 2M Networks Limited v Registrar of Companies

-Acting for the claimant and successfully applying, over the Registrar’s objection, for an order directing the Registrar to remove a set of accounts from the register on the ground that they were factually inaccurate.
+Appeared for the claimant and successfully applied, over the Registrar’s objection, for an order directing the Registrar to remove a set of accounts from the register on the ground that they were factually inaccurate.

 • Examples of Recent Cases